GUIDE TO SETTLING IN YOUR NEW RESCUE DOG

 After 3 MONTHS, most dogs will now be comfortable in their home.
 You have in all likelihood built trust and a true bond with your dog, which gives them a complete sense of security with you.
 They are set in their routine and will come to expect their dinner etc at the usual time.
 Some dogs are so traumatised they need a lot longer than 3 months, but we’ll have assessed this prior to suggesting a dog to an adopter.

-Please do NOT let your dog off lead until you can be absolutely certain that a bond has been established and recall training is sufficient for your dog to return to you when called.
+Please do NOT let your dog off lead, not even in your garden, until you can be absolutely certain that a bond has been established and recall training is sufficient for your dog to return to you when called.
 Until such time please use a long line/training lead (10m minimum) to allow your dog some freedom to run and play while you can keep them safe at all times.
 It’s everyone’s nightmare for a dog to get lost and even worse if this happens with tragic consequences.

 We have had so many wonderful and happy stories about dogs settling in, it's just heart warming.
-Such stories make what we do worth while.
 And it's always good to be safe than sorry!

 Please don’t forget that we are ALWAYS here for our adopters.
 Our very experienced volunteer behaviourist/trainer will gladly speak to you and, if geographically possible, visit your home and it’s all FREE OF CHARGE for as long as it takes.
 This is part of our rescue back up to all our adopters.
 So please don’t wait until a small issue becomes a big challenge or think you need to solve it on your own.
 We have lots of compassion and we never judge and it is ever so common for rescue dogs to have some settling in issues.
 None of us are experts and we all do the best we can.
 It’s totally ok to make mistakes and it’s also equally ok not to know everything.
 We are here for you!